 As you get very close to quartz filled peak, you’ll see more and more quartz on the trail.
 At the base of the peak, there is an option to go around to the east side and boulder your way up.
 We went this way.
 It was difficult for Lauren because of her height.
 A man on the peak was nice enough to help pull her up.
 For Owen, it was quite easy to scale.
 However, this side has a sharp drop off and a fall could be deadly.
 On west side, the route isn’t as scary, but still not a simple climb.
 We ended up coming down this way.

 It’s important to be prepared for this hike as it’s not easy to get to and you won’t be able to easily get food after you finish the hike.
 We recommend to bring lunch with you.
 We ate our sandwiches at the top of the mountain, but had food when we got back to our car as well.
-Along with extra water incase we drank all of ours.
-We usually bring our TruFlask cooler with us to leave in our car when we hike for our extra water and food.
-It is also important to Leave No Trace while hiking Quartz Peak.
+Along with extra water in case we drank all of ours.
+We usually bring a cooler with us to leave in our car when we hike for our extra water and food when we get back.
+It is also important to Leave No Trace while hiking Quartz Peak trail.
 Be sure to pack everything out.
 And PLEASE don’t take any of the quartz.
 When we were hiking up we saw someone hiking down with a big piece of quartz.
-DON’T DO THIS.
+Please don’t do this!
+If everyone took a piece of quartz there would be no quartz left!